Ethiopia Yirgacheffe Halo Bariti G1 Natural 1 Pack|Light/Meium dark【Justin Coffee】1/2 lb (230g) Estate Coffee, Freshly Roasted

 Berry, Peach, Tropical Fruits, Floral Notes, Black Tea, Orange Peel; Juicy and Full-Bodied with a Floral Black Tea Finish

-The Halo Bariti processing station, located in the Yirgacheffe region of Ethiopia, is owned by Boledu Industries PLC.
-Established in 2014, the station occupies a modest area of 0.55 hectares but plays a significant role in the local community.
-Initially, it primarily processed coffee cherries sourced from local collection points.
-With continuous improvements in infrastructure and technology, the station now directly purchases coffee cherries from over 1,200 farmers and employs both washed and natural processing methods.
+The Halo Bariti Washing Station, located in Yirgacheffe, is part of Boledu Industries PLC.
+Established in 2014, this processing plant occupies a modest 0.55 hectares but plays a significant role in the local community.
+Initially, the station primarily processed coffee from local cherry collection centers.
+With continuous improvements in infrastructure and technology, it now directly purchases coffee cherries from over 1,200 farmers and performs both washed and natural processing methods.

-The Halo Bariti processing station is situated in the Gedeb district of the Gedeo Zone in Ethiopia's Southern Nations, Nationalities, and Peoples' Region (SNNPR).
-It sources coffee cherries from smallholder farmers within a 3-kilometer radius.
-These farmers typically own less than 2 hectares of land each and cultivate coffee without the use of chemical fertilizers.
-They practice intercropping, growing coffee alongside crops such as avocados, soybeans, sugarcane, and banana trees.
-The livelihoods of these farmers largely depend on coffee cultivation, with earnings from the harvest serving as the primary source of income for their households and children's education.
+This washing station is situated in the Gedeb district of the Gedeo Zone within the Southern Nations, Nationalities, and Peoples' Region (SNNPR).
+It collects coffee grown by smallholder farmers within a 3-kilometer radius.
+These farmers typically own less than 2 hectares of land per household and primarily cultivate coffee without chemical fertilizers, often intercropping it with avocados, soybeans, sugarcane, and banana trees.
+Coffee income is almost entirely central to the farmers' livelihoods, with their harvest earnings being the main source for maintaining their households and supporting education.

-During the harvest season, the Halo Bariti processing station provides technical assistance to smallholder farmers and incentivizes the production of high-quality coffee through premium payments or loans.
-After harvesting, coffee cherries undergo flotation to remove underripe or defective cherries.
-The selected cherries are then spread on raised drying beds, where workers turn them every hour and meticulously remove any remaining unripe or defective fruits.
-The drying process is adjusted based on weather conditions to achieve the ideal moisture content.
-Once the desired moisture level is reached, the dried cherries are stored in warehouses to develop their full flavor before undergoing hulling to remove the outer husk.
-Finally, the green coffee beans are transported to the capital, Addis Ababa, for final hulling and impurity screening to ensure quality before being bagged for export.
+During the harvest season, the Halo Bariti Washing Station not only provides technical assistance to smallholder farmers but also encourages the production of more high-quality coffee through market premiums or loans.
+After coffee cherries are harvested, they undergo flotation before being spread on raised drying beds.
+Workers turn the cherries hourly and meticulously sort out under-ripe and defective fruits.
+The drying process is adjusted according to weather conditions until the ideal moisture content is reached.
+The dried cherries are then stored in a warehouse to rest and develop their full flavor before being dry-milled.
+Finally, the green coffee beans are sent to the capital, Addis Ababa, for final hulling and impurity sorting, ensuring quality before being bagged for export.

 The coffee tree, botanically classified under the Rubiaceae family and the Coffea subgenus, is an evergreen tree.
 Coffee beans are the seeds of the coffee fruit.
 There are three main varieties: Arabica, Robusta, and Liberica.
 These three varieties cannot crossbreed to produce different subspecies.
 The world’s specialty coffee comes from the Arabica variety, and within Arabica, there are various subspecies resulting from evolution, hybridization, and mutation.
 The world's specialty coffees are derived from Arabica, which itself has various subspecies and hybrids resulting from evolution, crossbreeding, and mutations.
 These include well-known varieties like Heirloom, Bourbon, Typica, Caturra, Pacas, Catuai, Pacamara, and Geisha.
 This particular batch uses Caturra, Colombia, and Castillo, briefly described below: